a-lipson/math/homework/analysis/336/project/sections/activity.typ

   Label the pegs so as to consider rotations to be distinct from one another.
 These are called non-crossing partitions.
 - Can we connect these points to form a binary tree? \
   Hint: what happens if we draw points (vertices of a tree) on each of the triangles in the triangulation.
-- Can we do this for any triangulation?
+  Can we do this for any triangulation?
+- *Associativity*: Can you connect polygon triangulations to different ways of associating the product $a_1 dot a_2 dot a_3 dots.c a_n$, that is placing parentheses around the terms?

 #proposition[